etlegacy/etlegacy-assets/asset-documentation.rst

 Displays the status of the asset in Legacy.

+*  **"obsolete"**: Deprecated assets from the original game that have been removed in Legacy.
 *  **"missing"**: Assets from the original game that still need to be replaced in Legacy.
 *  **"done"**: Assets that have been replaced already and are in a satisfactory state.
 *  **"alpha"**: Assets that have been included as placeholders.
 To be improved at a later date.